nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application after having used it for a while.

 Step 2.
-The user wants to find what he ate for dinner on a certain date (eg. 21-10-2020).
+The user wants to find food with apple in its name and fruit in its tag.

 Step 3.
 The user executes `find -n apple -t fruit`.
 The `find` command will check if the inputs are valid, and then parsed (similar to `delete`) before using these inputs to create conditional `Predicate<Food>` instances (eg. `NameContainsKeywordsPredicate`, `DatePredicate`).
 The predicates